 Step 2: Scan the data from iPhone

 The software will immediately recognize both devices and display them on the screen as source and destination device, as the screenshot shows.
 If they are misplaced, use Flip tab.

 The data inside iPhone memory are scanned and displayed on the middle column.
 You can tick one or several categories as you like.
-To get only iPhone messages onto Samsung and nothing more, simply tick the box next to Text messages option.
+To transfer messages from an iPhone to a Samsung Galaxy phone and nothing more, simply tick the box next to Text messages option.

 Step 3: Start the messages transfer process

-When you finish selecting the data types, click the Start Copy button to transfer them from the old iPhone to the new Samsung Android phone.
+Finally, click the Start Copy button to transfer text messages from the old iPhone to the new Samsung Android phone.
 You will see a window pop up, indicating the percentage that has been completed.

 After the progress bar moves to 100 percent, it means the migration is finished.
 You can new check the messages on your new Samsung phone.